bsdimp/freebsd-git-docs/vendor.md

 clutter from getting in the way, vendor	branches were imported in their own name space, in much the same way notes are.

-To import notes, for example, one would	clone the repository and then do:
+To import notes (helpful when you want to look up svn revisions), for example, one would clone the repository and then do:
 ```
 git config --add remote.freebsd.fetch '+refs/notes/*:refs/notes/*' && git fetch
 ```

+Replace `freebsd` with the actual remote name in your clone.

-To retrieve the	vendor information, one	does the following:
+To retrieve the	vendor branches and tags, do the following:
 ```
 git config --add remote.freebsd.fetch '+refs/vendor/*:refs/vendor/*' && git fetch
 ```